-&lt;sup>1 Ministry of Health.
+1 Ministry of Health.
 Annual Health Bulletin: 2020

-&lt;sup>2 The Parliament.
+2 The Parliament.
 The Constitution Government of Democratic Republic of Sri Lanka.
 1978.

-&lt;sup>3 Human Development Report 2015 United Nations Development Programme a life expectancy at birth of 78.6 years for females and 72 years for males and a literacy rate of over 95.7%.
+The country Human Development Index (HDI) reflected high human development with a value of 0.782, in 2021, positioning Sri Lanka at 73 out of 188 countries3 with a life expectancy at birth of 78.6 years for females and 72 years for males and a literacy rate of over 95.7%4.
 It is a success story to celebrate for a developing country.
 Further, by 2020, the maternal mortality rate was lowered to 30.4 per 100,000 live births and infant mortality to 7.5 per 1000 live births.
-Complementing these achievements is Sri Lanka being able to maintain a low-level HIV epidemic since the entry of HIV to the country in 1987.
-Gender equality is a fundamental right as enshrined in the Constitution of the Democratic Socialist Republic of Sri Lanka and girls and women have equal access to the benefits of state education as reflected in achieving primary school education gender parity and access to, social and health services.
+Complementing these achievements is Sri Lanka being able to maintain a low-level HIV epidemic since the entry of HIV to the country in 19875.
+Gender equality is a fundamental right as enshrined in the Constitution of the Democratic Socialist Republic of Sri Lanka and girls and women have equal access to the benefits of state education as reflected in achieving primary school education gender parity and access to, social and health services6.
 These achievements provided the distinction for Sri Lanka to be placed among the top five Asian countries in human development.
 Sri Lanka was certified by WHO as a country which has eliminated mother to child transmission of HIV and congenital syphilis, malaria, lymphatic filariasis.
-Sri Lanka is a signatory to several international conventions and treaties related to gender equality and nondiscrimination.
+Sri Lanka is a signatory to several international conventions and treaties related to gender equality and non-discrimination.
 In 2015, Sri Lanka committed to the 2030 agenda of sustainable development to achieve the 17 United Nations Sustainable Development Goals (SDGs).
-With respect to HIV/AIDS, Sri Lanka is moving this agenda using evidencebased strategies and interventions focusing on low cost but high impact interventions to end AIDS by 2030.
+With respect to HIV/AIDS, Sri Lanka is moving this agenda using evidence-based strategies and interventions focusing on low cost but high impact interventions to end AIDS by 2030.